 After completing the test, your scores will be given to you.
 It is recommended that you schedule an advising session after you complete the test.
 To better understand how your scores translate into the courses you will be placed into, click on the follow link:

-Retaking the COMPASS Test
+Retaking the Placement Exam

 If you are not happy with your score, think your score is incorrect, or have any other concerns with the test, you are allowed to retest once per quarter.
 (We recommend that you talk with an advisor before you decide to retest.)
 Retesting is appropriate when there is reason to believe that a score obtained from previous testing does not accurately reflect the examinee's true level of knowledge or skill.
 Typically, retesting is appropriate in only two situations: